llmariner/llmariner/tutorial/getting_started.md

   the [documentation site](https://llm-operator.readthedocs.io/en/latest/index.html) for the installation procedure.
 - This notebook uses the [OpenAI Python library](https://github.com/openai/openai-python).
 Please run `pip install openai` to install it.
 - This notebook requires an API key.
-Please run `llmo auth login` and `llmo auth api-keys create --name <Name>` to create an API key.
+Please run `llmo auth login` and `llmo auth api-keys create <Name>` to create an API key.

 ## Set up a Client